afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 If you move faster without better judgement, you can create those problems **faster** too.

+**Operability, simplicity, and evolvability stay abstract until you know who the work is for.** Everything below ties those guardrails to that person — whoever they are.

 <h2 class="h2-accent-warm">A tip for getting judgement right — start with the end-user</h2>

-We already discussed the three pillars of judgement: operability, simplicity, and evolvability.
-But in reality, given a problem, where should judgement start?
-At the end of the day, you are building something for a user.
+Operability, simplicity, and evolvability are the guardrails. **In practice, given a problem, where should judgement start?** At the end of the day, you are building something for a user.
 Somebody is going to use what you build — maybe end-user customers, or other developers on your team, or a downstream team.
 It does not matter which.

 **Judgement starts with thinking from a user’s perspective.** From there, the same lens extends all the way to the internals of the system — to protect operability, simplicity, and evolvability.